Yibbies/picoCTF2017/Level 4/Write ups/Puzzlingly Accountable.md

 ```
 cat puzzle1
 ```
-The output from the cat query shows us that the file contains nothing but numbers and a lot of new line operators (`\n`).
-The output from tshark is in raw form.
-We can also conveniently see that the first few numbers reflect the interpreted hexadecimal values of a PNG image header.
+The output from the cat query shows us that the file contains nothing but numbers (we have exported the results in raw form) and a lot of new line operators (`\n`).
+Conveniently, we see that the first few numbers reflect the interpreted hexadecimal values of a PNG image header.
 Now we need to deal with the new line operators by removing them:

 ```bash
  cat puzzle1 | tr -d '\n' > puzzle1_2